FREE SHIPPING On Most Orders

 What Size Ceiling Fan Do I Need?

-The first thing to consider when deciding on a ceiling fan size is the size of the room in which it will go.
-The square footage of a room dictates how big the ceiling fan will need to be because a fan that is too small or big for a space will not circulate the air properly.
+The first thing to consider when deciding on a ceiling fan size is the size of the room in which it will be installed.
+The square footage of the room dictates how big the ceiling fan needs to be because a fan that is too small or big for a space will not circulate air properly.

-Ceiling fans are measured by the full size of their blade span (also called blade sweep), which is the diameter of the circle that you see when the fan blades are in motion.
+Ceiling fans are measured by the full size of their blade span (also called blade sweep), which is the diameter of the circle seen when the fan blades are in motion.
 Fan blade span reaches from the tip of one fan blade to the tip of the blade directly across.

 Ceiling Fan Size Guide: